JohnKaul/sysconf/readme.md

   all these config file languages because this utility is helping me on my servers (no GUI, no desktop, no docker, nothing fancy, just dead simple server stuff).

-* Is this a tool/push/call to "replace all the YMAL docker files on all Linux based servers"?
-Nope!
-In fact, to cut that idea off at the pass; no Linux config file needs wanted.
-I'm just running BSD based file/media server(s) here (again, dead simple) so I do all my configurations and automation via scripts and/or key/value type configs.

 ## DOWNLOAD INSTRUCTIONS